oracle-livelabs/database/global-microservices-jakartadata-nosql/create-gat-tables/create-gat-tables.md

 ## Task 1: Create a GAT

-Before deploying the application in multiple regions, we will create replicas for the `movie` table.
+Before deploying the application in multiple regions, we will create replicas for the `book` table.

 1. From the hamburger menu, click **Databases**.
 Under Oracle NoSQL Databases, click **Tables**.
 Click the **Movie** table.
 Under **Resources**, click **Replicas**.